 The answer is easy: As the name says, it emulates a CPC computer - with some extensions, of course.

 CPCemu has a graphical user interface.
-It is multi language capable.
+It is multi-language capable.
 At the moment, four languages are supported: German, English, French and Spanish.
-So you can use it absolutely easy.
+So you can use it absolutely easily.

 So, what does "emulation" mean?

 Emulation is a kind of simulation.
 One could also say "imitation", I think.
 The important point is that an emulation is intended to yield a real-time behaviour.
 In simple words: It is made to look and feel like the original thing (device in most cases) it emulates.

 I cite from the manual here: